Japanese invasion of Batan Island: Background

 Early in 1941, President Franklin D. Roosevelt ordered a military buildup in the Philippines in the hope of discouraging further Japanese aggression in the Far East.
 Because the Japanese high command was certain that any attack on the United Kingdom’s Southeast Asian colonies would bring the United States into war, they planned a devastating first strike against Pearl Harbor and the Philippines.

-Batan Island was the first part of the Japanese invasion of the Philippines, and occurred simultaneously with the attack on Pearl Harbor.
-Its main purpose was set up an air base for future operations against American forces on Luzon.
+Batan Island was the first part of the Japanese invasion of the Philippines and occurred simultaneously with the attack on Pearl Harbor.
+Its main purpose was to set up an air base for future operations against American forces on Luzon.